PythWare/Marylcian-Editor/README.md

 # Marylcian Editor

 Marylcian Editor is a GUI G1M modding tool, inspired by Skyrim's Bodyslide but for Koei Tecmo games that use the G1M format.
+It's in an early state but G1M modding is currently possible with it, i've even released a sample mod on nexus made possible with Marylcian Editor called "Ayane Diversity" which is at https://www.nexusmods.com/warriorsorochi3/mods/3

 # Features